SAML 2.0 Configuration

 |Outbound Signing Algorithm||The algorithm your IdP will use to sign SAML responses/assertions.
 Options include:

-An email address is required for account provisioning, which can be passed as any of the attributes or claims in the below table.
+An email address is required for account provisioning, which can be passed as any of the attributes or claims in the following table.

 |First Name + “ “ + Last Name (see below)|